4/29/2025

 Analyst, DNB Markets

 Thank you for that extra color.
-Just one final from me.
-When you're looking at the tariff environment we're seeing now in the discussions out there, does this have any direct or indirect implications for you maybe on the direct side, on your source in mobile somewhere or on the indirect side that customer orders that you see being pulled, that you might have that sort of, I
+Just one final for me.
+When you're looking at the tariff environment we're seeing now in the discussions out there, does this have any direct or indirect implications for you?
+Maybe on the direct side on your source model somewhere or on the indirect side that customer orders that you see being pulled that you might have seen otherwise?

 speaker

-would say that our estimate so far is that, I mean, the direct effect will be marginal, but then if the macroeconomic kind of preconditions change then we will be affected as an industry or as all industries in the same way as other companies are.
+I would say that our estimate so far is that, I mean, the direct effect will be marginal.
+But then if the macroeconomic kind of preconditions change, then we will be affected as an industry or as all industries in the same way as other companies are.
 But the direct effect for us is marginal.
 So it's a very small effect.
 Leike, would you agree to my description or would you like to add some flavor to that?

 speaker

 No, I agree.
-It's more related to the effect it could have on the total environment and in direct ways, delivering or sourcing from US or countries affected directly is very small.
+It's more related to the effect it could have on the total environment and in direct ways delivering or sourcing from US or countries affected directly.
+It's very small.

 speaker

-I mean, one thing that we can see, I mean, during the last couple of years is increased interest in European sourcing.
-And the majority of our manufacturing and of our supply base is in Europe.
-Of course, we also have operations in, I mean, on all continents except in Australia.
-But we see that, I mean, if you take North America, as the clear and obvious example, US, the products that we are selling there deliver very high payback and very short paybacks on loss prevention.
+Yeah.
+I mean one thing that we can see I mean during the last couple of years is increased interest in European sourcing and the majority of our manufacturing and of our supply base is in Europe of course we also have operations in I mean, on all continents, except in Australia.
+But we see that, I mean, if you take North America, I mean, as the clear and obvious example, US, the products that we are selling there deliver very high performance. payback and very short paybacks on loss prevention.
 And we see some effect, but not that it would change the decision to invest.
-But then we see that it's more, I would say, cultural challenges that you need to overcome before you maybe invest in loss prevention solutions.
+But then we see that it's more I would say cultural challenges that you need to overcome before you maybe invest in loss prevention solutions.
 Or we sell lighting solutions with very high energy efficiency and quick paybacks.
-Those could be affected, but marginally, and we see that most competitors would be affected in a similar or higher way.
-So that's why we say this will have a marginal effect on us.
-In the direct way.
+Those could be affected, but marginally.
+And we see that most competitors would be affected in a similar or higher way.
+So that's why we say this will have a marginal effect on us. in the direct way.

 speaker